‘RHOC’ Season 14 Preview: Braunwyn Windham-Burke Bonds With Kelly Dodd After Vicki Gunvalson’s Demotion

 “Kelly was angry, and she had every right to be.
 She wasn’t going to let it go and Kelly is absolutely responsible for Vicki getting canned,” a source revealed to Radar Online earlier this week.

-As fans of The Real Housewives of Orange County well know, Gunvalson is the longest running cast member of the Real Housewives franchise of all time and has been featured in a full-time role on the reality show for the past 13 seasons.
+As fans of The Real Housewives of Orange County well know, Gunvalson is the longest running cast member of the Real Housewives franchise, of any version, and has been featured in a full-time role on the reality show for the past 13 seasons.

 The Real Housewives of Orange County Season 14 will air sometime later this year on Bravo TV.